ansys/grantami-bomanalytics/doc/source/user_guide/batching.rst

 overall time it takes to obtain results.

 Both the :class:`~BomSustainabilityQuery` and :class:`~BomSustainabilitySummaryQuery` are BoM-based queries, and so this page is not relevant for sustainability analysis.
-The advice given below is relevant for restricted substances analysis only.
+The following advice is relevant for restricted substances analysis only.

 When should the batch size be modified?